 There was a difference of 4 stops between the darkest and brightest part so well into the dynamic range of the film.

-The darkest shadow measured EV 7 (f5,6 – 1/15) and would render it mid grey or zone V. I decided to pull out the less darker shadows and overexposed with 1 stop making the light spot on the branch bright but with still enough detail in it.
+The darkest shadow measured EV 7 (f5,6 – 1/15) and would render it mid-grey or zone V. I decided to pull out the less dark shadows and overexposed with 1 stop making the light spot on the branch bright but with still enough detail in it.

 I added a shallow S-Curve in Photoshop to boost the contrast slightly.
 Then I did some very light dodging to make the white light spots in the background a little brighter.
 That is all.